3d archery in Austria: how to & list of courses

 What is special about 3D archery courses in Austria?

-This also leads to challenges on the courses in the vicinity of the TUI BLUE Schladming and the TUI BLUE Fieberbrunn, because the facilities there also have it about them that they are only extremely rarely at ground level, keyword Alpine terrain.
-So users should be “all-terrain” and wear sturdy shoes everywhere, it’s pretty much uphill and downhill – often pathless only on paths.
-Thanks to the landscape, the targets are sometimes well above or well below the shooting stake.
-This is what the athletes call “steep shot”.
+This also leads to challenges on the courses in the vicinity of the TUI BLUE Schladming and the TUI BLUE Montafon, because the courses there are also very rarely at ground level, the keyword being alpine terrain.
+Users should therefore be “all-terrain” and wear sturdy shoes everywhere, as there are quite a lot of uphill and downhill stretches – often without paths.
+Thanks to the landscape, the targets are sometimes well above or well below the shooting peg.
+The athletes call this type of set-up a “steep shot”.

-There are also difficulties in estimating the distance if there is an elevation or a depression between the archer’s or the archer’s location; the geographical conditions also cause many a misjudgement and thus a hit that does not necessarily land in the “kill” – as the target point is called on the animal display.
+There are also difficulties in estimating the distance if there is an elevation or a drop between the archer’s location and the archer’s position, and the geographical conditions also cause many a misjudgement and thus a hit that does not necessarily land in the “kill” – as the target point on the animal depiction is called.

-When are the 3D archery courses in Austria open?
+When are the 3D archery courses open in Austria?

 3D archery is not a sport limited to particular seasons – even if some courses are closed over winter.
 In Weißbach near Schladming, you can also shoot in the snow at the Schiefer Adventure Farm, and in Waidring near Fieberbrunn, the animal displays are also waiting for archers who want to go hunting despite the snow.
 Both courses say, “If there’s too much snow, you can also walk the courses on snowshoes.”
 Which makes the areas a bit more exciting than during the snow-free periods between spring and late autumn.